 Maybe your teenager won't be a dentist, but they could be a great dental assistant.
 Try the Careers New Zealand Subject Matcher to find other jobs that match their NCEA credits.

 Or, deep breath, suggest they return to school.
-If they join the Gateway, STAR and Youth Guarantee programme at their school they earn NCEA credits studying at a trades academy or through work experience.
+For instance if they join the Gateway programme at their school they will spend time in a workplace to experience a real work environment and try out a job that interests them, while they study for NCEA and industry credits..
 Find out about inside school study options.